 This course is designed to intensively train you in production, professionalism, and technical skills.
 Week after week, you’ll be put into teams and given a challenging, so-called “Impossible Brief” to complete, rotating each time through one of the major filmmaking roles (director, screenwriter, producer, cinematographer, production designer, editor, sound designer, etc), rounding out your team with students from the Screen Acting and Visual Effects courses.

-You’ll write, shoot, edit and screen your work within a short timeframe and strict limitations designed to teach you to iterate and create under pressure.
-You’ll get critical feedback, then rotate and do it again.
+You’ll work as part of a production team to write, shoot, edit and screen films within a short timeframe and strict limitations, designed to teach you to iterate and create under pressure.
+You'll get critical feedback, then rotate and do it again.
 And again.
 And again!

 The semester-end assessments are practical and relevant, framed through the industry lens to give you as much of a real-world experience as possible, and the weekly workshops facilitated by our industry-professional tutors are there to support these projects and assessments.

-The following is the slate of workshops from 2020.
-Because we believe in constantly iterating and improving our course, this may not perfectly reflect this year’s design.
+We believe in constantly iterating and improving our course, so the workshops shown below may not perfectly reflect this year’s design.
 Though the details may change, what will never change is our commitment to hands-on, project-based, real-world learning to make films by making films.
 If you have specific questions, please don’t hesitate to contact us.

 Where your scripts and films are presented and subjected to our unique feedback structure.
 Learn both to give and receive powerful, honest, constructive criticism.